-Hotspring Island © Parks Canada
+Thermal activity is on the rise at Hotspring Island © Parks Canada

-"Hotspring Island is a special place for the Haida and all visitors to Gwaii Haanas.
-This is a promising development but the mystery of what will happen to the hot pools continues,” said Ernie Gladstone, Gwaii Haanas Field Unit Superintendent.
+“Parks Canada will continue to observe the situation throughout the coming months.
+We are hopeful,” says Field Unit superintendent Ernie Gladstone.
+“Hotspring Island is a special place for the Haida and all visitors to Gwaii Haanas.
+This is a promising development but the mystery of what will happen to the hot pools continues.”